 - Shining in the Darkness features the closely related "ooze" family of monsters, the last of which is the oh-so-shiny crystal ooze.
 Satisfies virtually all of the listed criteria for this trope at the same time; appears only on the final level (and even then, is rather uncommon), inflicts heavy damage and attacks quickly (and can call other monsters for assistance), is prone to flee from battle about 25% of the time, and has only a few HP, but also extremely high defense; high-level magic typically inflicts no more than one point of damage (if any), and physical attacks usually do no damage at all.
 The game offsets this by providing a number of "instant kill" items which the oozes cannot avoid, but these items themselves are "secret" and difficult to find.
 The reward for killing a single ooze is a whopping thirty thousand EXP, and they can appear in groups of half-a-dozen or more, resulting in the potential for multiple level-ups for even experienced adventurers; the sheer numbers involved reportedly cause the game to become unstable for players who even encounter the monsters.

-- Battle Network 2 had Serious Rush, the polar opposite of Rush- an angry, magenta Rush with a whopping 800 HP that you hat to repeatedly hit with devastating attacks each time it came up to defeat it.
+- Battle Network 2 had Serious Rush, the polar opposite of Rush- an angry, magenta Rush with a whopping 800 HP that you have to repeatedly hit with devastating attacks each time it comes up to defeat it.
 After about ten turns, it uses Escape and you're outta luck.
-However, if you can whittle its HP down and delete it, you get the completely unexpected Meteor 15 chip- a 15-meteor spam attack that does 150 damage per hit- which can actually rip right through Bass's aura.
+However, if you can whittle its HP down and delete it, you get the completely unexpected Meteor15 chip- a 15-meteor spam attack that does 150 damage per hit- which can actually rip right through Bass's aura.

 - For that matter, facing off against the ghost data of Navis when they reach V3 or Omega form- they show up completely unannounced, and you have to waste them in 30 seconds or less without flinching from attack to get their chips, requiring use of Fast Gauge and extra chip slots.
 Then, you have to worry about how well you did against the Navi- you'll either get a slightly improved version of their chip or a super-strong version that can get ever-stronger by beating the Navi again in record time.